 Create a Traditional Funnel Chart in Tableau

 Next, We have to sort the data in descending order.
-To do this, click on the Sort by Descending order option in the Toolbar.
+To do this, click on the Toolbar’s Sort by Descending order option.

 Once you complete it, the following screenshot will display.
 Look like I finished half of the traditional funnel chart.

 Next, we create one calculated field for the negative values of the sales amount measure.
 We can create a calculated field in multiple ways.
-For now, we are selecting the Create Calculated Field option from the Analysis menu.
+We are now selecting the Create Calculated Field option from the Analysis menu.

 Once you select the Create Calculated Field option, a new window will be opened to create the new calculated field.
 Let us add the – (SalesAmount) code in that region.

-Now, Drag and Drop the freshly created calculated field (which is negative Sales) from Measures Region to ColumnsShelf.
+Now, Drag and Drop the freshly created calculated field (negative Sales) from Measures Region to ColumnsShelf.
 And place it right before the Sales Amount Measure.
 Once complete, you can see the Traditional Funnel Chart.

 Add Data Label